 - See also: Images of Shadowcats

-It's said that shadowcats can smell blood six miles away.
-They will eat every shred of meat from a kill and will even crack the bones to get at the marrow.
-Shadowcats tend to not attack living men unless very starved.
+Shadowcats are fearsome predators which also scavenge.
+Silent and agile hunters, it is said that shadowcats can smell blood six miles away.
+They will eat every shred of meat from a kill, and will crack bones to get at marrow.
+Shadowcats tend to not attack living men unless starved.